JamFox/wired.jamfox.dev/src/quotes.md

 > A kaleidoscope of noncohesive bullshit and random thoughts throughout the day.
 Its easier to say nothing that it is to say all that to "how are you?"

 > "What a trooper, guy is so fucking vanilla that he looped around and came out the other end as a freak."

+> "Life is just one big wipe anyways" - playrust

+> "When life gives you dumpster fire, forge your steel in it."